 WORKING WITH DG ECHO VISIBILITY | 2021 - 2027

 Yes.
-The requirements of standard visibility – namely the display of the humanitarian aid visual identity on project sites and the written and oral acknowledgement of the partnership – are mandatory and apply to all Partners and types of Actions.
+The requirements of standard visibility – namely the display of the humanitarian aid visual identity on project sites and the written and oral acknowledgment of the partnership – are mandatory and apply to all Partners and types of Actions.

-Yes, in most cases there will be plenty of possibilities to comply with the visibility requirements even if display of the visual identity on the project site is not possible for security reasons.
+Yes, in most cases there will be plenty of possibilities to comply with the visibility requirements even if the display of the visual identity on the project site is not possible for security reasons.
 While standard visibility is a contractual obligation, there is an important degree of flexibility on how to implement it.

 Yes, the Commission has the right to use the Partners’ materials, documents and information royalty-free, including the use for its own purposes, distribution to the public, editing or redrafting and translation.